zhaoyul/aposd-vs-clean-code/README.md

 the current test; this discourages the kind of strategic thinking needed for good design.

->**UB:** I haven't found this to be true.
-We write code one line at a time.
-That's immensely tactical and yet does not discourage design.
-So why would one test at a time discourage it?
-Wouldn't it be nice to know that the line you just wrote actually does what you thought it would do?
-That's the advantage of the test.
-There is nothing about TDD that stops you from thinking.

 TDD does not provide adequate guidance to encourage design.
 You mentioned the Red-Green-Refactor loop, which recommends refactoring after each step, but there's almost no guidance for refactoring.
 How should developers